empty916/natur/doc/README.en.md

     isEven: ['number', number => number % 2 === 0],
     // You can also declare dependencies as functions, which is useful for complex types of state
     isEven2: [state => state.number, number => number % 2 === 0],
+    // It can also be a function that directly depends on the entire state.
+The disadvantage is that the function will be re-executed as long as the state is updated, and there is no cache.
+    isEven3: ({number}) => number % 2 === 0,
+    // It can also be a function, no dependencies, only executed once
+    isTrue: () => true,
   },
   // ...actions
 }
 ````
 1. maps is an optional parameter, and maps itself must be an ordinary object
-2. maps is a map of state data, and its child elements must be an array.
+1. maps is a map of state data, and its child elements must be an array.
 Let's call it map for now.
-3. In the map, the previous elements are declaring the map's state dependency.
-The last function can get the previously declared dependencies, and you can implement what you want in it.
-In the page, you can get the result of the last function of the array.
+1. If the map is an array, the preceding elements are all declaring the dependency of this map on the state.
+The last function can get the dependency declared earlier, and you can implement what you want in it.
+On the page, you can get the result of the last function of the array.
+1. If the map is a function, then it can only accept state as an input parameter, or there is no parameter.
+If it is a state as a parameter, then when the state is updated, the map must be re-executed and there is no cache.
+If the map has no parameters, then this map will only be executed once
-4. The results of maps are cached.
+1. The results of maps are cached.
 If the value of the dependencies you declare does not change, the last function will not be re-executed.
-5. In fact, this should be called mapState.
+1. In fact, this should be called mapState.
 I think the name is too long, so I changed it to maps.